SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: INTRODUCTION

-To address this challenge, we propose SAC-Loco, a safe and adjustable compliant switched policy control framework that consists of a velocity-based force compliant control and a safe policy for failure prevention.
-A policy switching mechanism is proposed to detect potential failure and switch between the compliant policy and the safe policy.
-The main contributions of this work are as follows: \begin{itemize} \item An end-to-end joint-level locomotion policy with adjustable compliance, enabling adaptive motion under external forces while ensuring velocity tracking and robustness against large disturbances. \item A lightweight distillation framework that enables onboard deployment without an additional force estimation module, while allowing the student policy to match the performance of the teacher policy. \item A recoverability network that conditions on compliant and safe policies to determine switching timing, ensuring smooth compliance under safe interactions and reliable recovery under large disturbances. \item Extensive simulations and hardware experiments validate the effectiveness of the proposed method. \end{itemize}
+To address this challenge, we propose SAC-Loco, a safe and adjustable compliant quadrupedal controller that integrates a velocity-based force compliant controller with a safety-oriented recovery controller.
+A learned safety critic is proposed to detect and prevent potential failures promptly.
+The main contributions of this work are as follows: \begin{itemize} \item An external force compliant locomotion policy trained with a teacher-student reinforcement learning framework, enabling a wide range of adjustable compliance behavior without requiring explicit force sensing. \item A safe policy grounded in the capture-point dynamics for robot recovery from dangerous states and stabilization under large force disturbance. \item A learned safety critic that evaluates the robot's recoverability, ensuring smooth compliance under safe interactions and timely recovery when destabilized by large disturbances. \item Extensive simulations and hardware experiments validate the effectiveness of the proposed method. \end{itemize}